Thursday, August 25, 2022

 then fracture it”

-the solo aims to say
+the solo to say

-could feel the tune fray
+can feel the tune fray

-into ontology
+into ontology—

-his slender hand
+his slender hands

 to twist the band